aburgasser/splat/docs/splat_model.rst

 .. _`modelFitEMCEE()` : api.html#splat_model.modelFitEMCEE

-The SPLAT spectral modeling package provides tools for reading in, comparing, fitting spectral models to the spectral data contained in the SPL, and visualizing the results.
+The SPLAT spectral modeling package splat.model provides tools for reading in, comparing, fitting spectral models to any spectral data, and visualizing the results.

 The spectral models contained in SPLAT are located in the code's reference/SpectralModels folder, and include the following: